Best Broker for US ETFs as a Non-US Investor

 EU retail If US ETFs are blocked — stop chasing them

-UCITS equivalents give you the same index exposure.
+UCITS equivalents give you the same index exposure — and for many investors, a cleaner tax situation (accumulating share classes, no estate tax exposure, simpler dividend reporting).
 The win shifts entirely to: low FX drag, cheap execution, and consistent monthly contributions.
 Pick a broker that excels at that workflow — IBKR, Trading 212, Trade Republic, or DEGIRO depending on your country and contribution size.

 The setup that avoids most non-US mistakes